 - A process for reviewing and improving the incident response plan based on lessons learned from past incidents.

 These frameworks and auditors measuring organizations against them tend to adapt slowly to new technologies and new procedures.
 For example, for incident response, until recently, many organizations being audited have been able to get away with a simple spreadsheet or generic templated plan to meet these criteria.
 With the continued growth of incidents, auditors are beginning to recognize that approach doesn’t fulfill the SOC 2 and ISO 27001 incident response criteria and are holding companies to a higher standard.

 Planning Incident Response

 Ultimately, auditors are beginning to look for organizations that are proactively getting resilient and ready for attacks.
-We can boil the above criteria into four steps that teams can take to proactively develop a reliable and useful approach for incident response:
+We can boil the above criteria into four steps that teams can take to proactively develop a reliable and useful approach for accelerating incident response compliance:

 - Identify potential incidents: The first step in incident response planning is to identify the types of incidents that are most likely to occur.
 This might include cyber attacks, disclosed data, or lost laptops.
 Incidents won’t always be detected, so teams need a process for anyone inside and outside their organization to report them.

 - Assess the impact: Next, organizations should assess the potential impact of each identified incident.
 This includes evaluating the potential financial and operational impact, as well as the potential impact on customers and stakeholders.
 Identifying relevant laws should be a key part of more than ever now, with over 180 across 120 countries that may be relevant during even a small incident.